jbmunozhuercano/Webpack-start/README.md

-# Webpack-start
+# Webpack with vue.js

-Webpack initial configuration with babel and sass.
+Webpack initial configuration with babel, sass and vue.js.

 ## Steps
 * Clone or download repo.